 A hearty breakfast is served at the Slipp Cafe.
 For our guests who arrive prior to the start of their trip, or who may add on an extra day or two at the end, they may also enjoy lunch, dinner, brunch or drinks at the lively Slippbarinn, a fine restaurant and bar serving creative drinks and an array of dishes featuring local seafood and fresh-baked flatbreads.
 The new Kaffislippur cafe serves delectable cakes, coffee and homemade breakfast and lunch delicacies.

-Perched high above the picturesque village of Tasiilaq in remote East Greenland, 30 simple but comfortable rooms have jaw-dropping vistas with a guesthouse ambience and a spacious contemporary lounge.
+Perched high above the picturesque village of Tasiilaq in remote East Greenland, 30 simple yet comfortable rooms offer guesthouse-style ambience with stunning views from a spacious contemporary lounge.

 Perched high on a hillside above the picturesque village of Tasiilaq in remote East Greenland, Hotel Angmagssalik enjoys jaw-dropping vistas of the surrounding mountains and King Oscar's Bay.
 With the ambience of a guesthouse plus a surprising array of amenities for such a remote location, the hotel's 30 simple but comfortable rooms offer the best accommodations in town.
 Rooms have individual heating, private bathroom with shower, a small work desk and satellite TV.
 Wi-Fi is available for an extra charge.
 Public spaces include a spacious contemporary lounge for relaxing plus a smaller reading lounge, a large dining room with a full wall of picture windows, and outdoor terraces from which to enjoy the panoramic views.
 A restaurant and bar on site serve three buffet meals a day, often featuring fresh local fish, with a wide selection of drinks.
 The center of the village is located within walking distance, but down a very steep hill.